mondacode/AUTOMATION/README.md

 # AUTOMATION

  .JSON files used as blueprint in n8n
+ RAG
+ Telegram
+ Slack